Unitech/pm2/README.md

 ## Tech notes

-pm2 is perfect when you need to spread your stateless code accross all CPUs available on a server, to keep all processes alive forever and to 0s reload it.
+pm2 is perfect when you need to spread your stateless NodeJS code accross all CPUs available on a server, to keep all processes alive forever and to 0s reload them.

 # Main features

-- Builtin load-balancer (using the node cluster module)
+- Builtin load-balancer (using the native cluster module)
 - Script daemonization
 - 0s downtime reload for Node
 - Startup scripts for Ubuntu and CentOS